MoeweX/MockFog2/node-manager/README.md

 # MockFog2 Node Manager

 The Node Manager is configured by the three configuration files found in the config directory:
-- infrastructure.jsonc: defines machines and dependencies
+- [infrastructure.jsonc](./run-example/config/infrastructure.jsonc): defines machines and dependencies
-- containers.jsonc: defines docker containers + application specific configurations (not supported, yet)
+- [containers.jsonc](./run-example/config/containers.jsonc): defines docker containers + application specific configurations
-- deployment.jsonc defines how containers are deployed on the infrastructure (not supported, yet) To remove comments from the JSON files, use https://www.npmjs.com/package/strip-json-comments.
+- [deployment.jsonc](./run-example/config/deployment.jsonc) defines how containers are deployed on the infrastructure The linked [example configurations](./run-example/config) will result in the deployment of the three application components of the path A1 from the [Zero2Fog](https://github.com/pfandzelter/zero2fog) example application.
+To remove comments from the JSON files, use https://www.npmjs.com/package/strip-json-comments.

 Before you begin using the node manager, you have to create/update configurations in `run/config` directory, json comments will be automatically removed with [strip-json-comments](https://www.npmjs.com/package/strip-json-comments).
+A good starting point is to copy the configuration files from `run-example/config`.
 The node manager uses ansible playbooks under the hood for all infrastructure/provisioning related tasks.

 ## Stages and Phases